It’s a Women’s World

 Across the country, we organize for Medicare for All, including a higher standard of healthcare as we advocate for our sick loved ones.
 We organize for fair housing as we see the number quickly growing with families living out of their cars or in one of the thousands of tent cities sprawling from coast to coast.
 Many of us organize for food security and clean water as we see the effects of lead poisoning in our children and children starving in our own country that is rich in agriculture.
 We organize for public education as we are witnessing the private sector breaking down our system, pushing Charter Schools that divide by color, class, and religion.
 We organize and fight hard for gun reform against a force that owns our Congress and their banks manufacturing wars to overflow their coffers.
 Tired and heartbroken from many other injustices, we watch our hard-earned money fueling their wars, making misery for other women, forcing migration, bombing their homes, killing their children, partners, other family members, and wonder how soon before my family.

 We run for office to serve, to hopefully have a say in spending our money on programs that would lift the burden, making living easier for our own and not easier for the rich.
 Women have been the majority of the vote since 1964 in the United States and yet we have not seized the moment to be elected President.
 Millions of women have been standing up to fight, but now, we need all women to engage in the movement.
 Organize, support women, strike!
-Voting in 2024 must be about protecting our freedoms, our rights.
-It’s not easy.
-We know we have a mutual vision.
-It’s one of health, peace, and love.
+We must protect our freedoms, our rights, our mutual vision of health, peace, and love.

 + Articles by this author